onevcat/UniWebView-Docs/docs/guide/memory-management.md

 }
 ```

-If there is a chance that the holder component of the web view (here, a `MyMonoBehaviour` component in this example) get destroyed, you may also want to add `OnDestroy` to `MyMonoBehaviour` and close the web view to prevent leaking:
+If there is a chance that the holder component of the web view (here, a `MyMonoBehaviour` component in this example) get destroyed, you may also want to add `OnDestroy` to `MyMonoBehaviour` and close the web view to preventing leaking:

 ```csharp
 public class MyMonoBehaviour : MonoBehaviour {